 When shopping for the best car battery for your vehicle, what’s your top priority?
-Chemistry?
 Price?
 Warranty?
-Here’s in Central Florida, it’s hell on car batteries.
+Here in Central Florida, the heat is (figuratively) hell on car batteries.
 They last around 3 years (if you’re lucky), and I feel the pain each I have to replace one.
 In some cars—particularly one parked outside—some batteries may only make it a year or two.
-Some batteries, however, have given me over five years of reliable service.
+Other batteries, however, have given me over five years of reliable service.
+Like choosing your spouse, I suppose some of it comes down to having the right chemistry.

 From my years of experience dealing with both automotive and marine batteries in a challenging environment, I wanted to share my top vehicle battery recommendations.